patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 After [unmarshalling products](!unmarshalProducts) into this application, you can [Merge Products](!mergeProducts) to the local test database.
 The logging console shows the SQL used to SELECT then INSERT each product into the database, scroll the contents to review.

 In JPA, the *merge* action returns a managed instance.
-It will use the supplied entity, and return a managed copy. *Merge* compares the supplied entity with the value from the database, if any.
+It uses the supplied entity, and return a managed copy. *Merge* compares the supplied entity with the value from the database, if any.
 If the supplied entity is new and does exist in the database then the supplied entity will be persisted; if not new, *merge* copies the supplied entity onto the managed entity.
 In either case, a second managed entity is returned and the supplied entity is not affected.
 Normally, the managed entity should be used instead of the original (supplied) entity.

 *Merge* selects the entity from the database or uses the cached entity before copying the supplied entity onto a new or existing managed entity. *Persist* verifies the cache does not contain the supplied entity then attempts to insert the supplied entity into the database.
 The original entity becomes managed when the insert succeeds; otherwise an exception is thrown. *Persist* is more efficient when you know that data has not yet been stored.